 Very rare childhood cancers include many different histologies.
 Some examples of very rare cancers include adrenocortical, nasopharyngeal, thyroid, and any other (extra-cranial) carcinomas, as well as desmoplastic small round cell tumors, gastrointestinal or gonadal stromal tumors, neuroendocrine tumors, pancreatoblastoma, pleuropulmonary blastoma, and retinoblastoma.

-What are the goals of this initiative?
+What are the goals of this rare childhood cancer study?

 - Build on knowledge and experience gained from other rare cancer programs.